Select Your Language

 We cannot:

-• Stop a dentist or optician or pharmacist from practising – although if the investigation does suggest that there are serious concerns about professional competence, we may notify the relevant regulatory body;
+• stop a dentist or optician or pharmacist from practicing – although if the investigation does suggest that there are serious concerns about professional competence, we may tell the relevant regulatory body;

-• Intervene in your current treatment, obtain a second opinion for you, or arrange for you to be given an alternative treatment if the current type of treatment being offered is reasonable;
+• intervene in your current treatment, get a second opinion for you, or arrange for you to be given an alternative treatment if the current type of treatment being offered is reasonable;

 Issues to bear in mind

-When considering complaints about the standard of clinical care received from a dentist, optician or pharmacist, we will assess whether the care provided was of an appropriate standard (Available on the ‘Clinical Standards’ page, under the ‘For Service Provider’ tab) in the circumstances present at the time.
+When looking at complaints about the standard of clinical care you have had from a dentist, optician or pharmacist, we will assess whether the care given was of an appropriate standard (Available on the ‘Clinical Standards’ page, under the ‘For Service Provider’ tab) in the circumstances present at the time.

 Further information